mat-sz/faces-in-randomness/README.md

 Run `python3 app.py` and wait until a window with an image shows.

+An option to save generated images (only ones containing "faces") instead of showing them is available: `python app.py -s`

 > The code runs single threaded, don't expect great speeds.
 It took around 5 minutes to find the first face, although your mileage may vary.
 >
 > I'm getting speeds that hover around 60-70 images generated per second.
 Python-OpenCV runs on the CPU so the speeds will depend only on how powerful the CPU is.